KeikoShimizu/APIHub/README.md

 ```

 - `$ make build`
-This command executes to build `layer7-apihub` then `ayer7-apihub-mock`. `layer7-apihub-mock` is build only when `layer7-apihub` success to build.
+This command executes to build `layer7-apihub` then `layer7-apihub-mock`. `layer7-apihub-mock` is built only when `layer7-apihub` succeeds to build.

 - `$ make build-example`
 This command executes to build `example`.

 - `DEPLOY_ENV=prod make copy-deploy-config-example`
-It is necessary to configure config-prod.js file inside of example>config before running this command.
+It is necessary to configure `config-prod.js` file inside of example>config before running this command.
 Instruction on [how to define a configuration](https://github.com/CAAPIM/APIHub/blob/master/packages/example/README.md#define-a-configuration-for-a-new-environment)